How to Create an SEO Strategy for Your Small Business

 Your target keywords need to be selected carefully:

-• They need to have a purpose (i.e. what are people looking for when they use that keyword?
-Are they seeking information, or are they actively looking to buy?)
+They need to have a purpose (i.e. what are people looking for when they use that keyword?
+Are they seeking information, or are they actively looking to buy?
+Can you create content to captivate, connect, or convert off the back of that keyword?)

 Broadly speaking, you can split keywords into two main categories.